nfdi4plants/nfdi4plants.knowledgebase/src/docs/ARCmanager-manual/04_create_ARCs.md

     </br>
     Click on the created project to explore it.

-4. The created ARC has contains four folders: *studies*, *assays* , *workflows*, and *runs*.
+4. The created ARC contains four folders: *studies*, *assays* , *workflows*, and *runs*.
 To get familiar with these folders, visit the [Annotated Research Context](https://www.nfdi4plants.de/nfdi4plants.knowledgebase/docs/implementation/AnnotatedResearchContext.html).

     </br>
     <p float="center">